 Lavender has a very calming and relaxing scent, which may be helpful in alleviating both physical and emotional stress.
 Studies have shown that smelling lavender may help reduce feelings of anxiety, stress, and even depression [source].

-Lavender also has been shown to decrease blood pressure, heart rate, and skin temperature, which indicate a decrease in the body’s stress response and a relaxing effect overall [source].
+Lavender also has been shown to decrease blood pressure, heart rate, and skin temperature, which indicates a decrease in the body’s stress response and a relaxing effect overall [source].

-Frankincense is a great essential oil that many believe may help lift and decrease stress and improve attitude.
+Frankincense EO is believed by many to help lift stress and improve attitude.
 This well-known tree resin has a long history of use, both medicinally [source] and in religious ceremonial settings.

 Diffuse this combination of essential oils: